dalalayan1/react-sample-app/README.md

 ### Issues faced
 While bundling, the style-loader might create a problem - "node-sass not found" </br>
-In that case. do  - `npm install node-sass --no-bin-links`
+In that case, do  - `npm install node-sass --no-bin-links` </br>

+While bundling, in case you are using less files, install less along with less-loader </br>